-- If you select "Static", the ports are immediately added to the trunk. - When "LACP Active/Passive" is selected, the two members of a link aggregation first exchange information via LACPDUs: - With "Active", this is regardless of whether the peer also has LACP. - With "Passive", this only occurs after LACPDUs have been received by the peer.
+- Static: The ports are immediately added to the trunk. - When "LACP Active/Passive" is selected, the two members of a link aggregation first exchange information via LACPDUs: - With "Active", this is regardless of whether the peer also has LACP. - With "Passive", this only occurs after LACPDUs have been received by the peer.